KevinMcD25/MIS352GroupKEAH/MIS353_ApplicationGroupKEAH/AdventureWVApi/README/README.md

 *********************************************************************************************************************************************
 API's<br>

+1. Hospitality Search<br>
-1. Hospitality Search - Allows users to search what type of lodging they would like to stay at.
+Allows users to search for what type of lodging they would like to stay at.
 When we go to build our website, we plan to have a drop-down search instead of user input.
 Users will be able to choose between.
 Hotel, Inn, Camping, etc. When the user selects an option, it will display all results within our system to the user.<br>
 Input: Htype<br>
 Output: HID, HName, HRating, LID<br>

+3. addHospitality<br>
-3. addHospitality - Allows for the addition of hospitality options for front-end programming into the database.
+Allows for the addition of hospitality options for front-end programming into the database.
 It is a measure to circumvent SQL Injection<br>
 Input: HID, HType, HName, HRating, LID<br>
 Output: -> Sends to Database <br>

 5. TravelPlan Add<br>
 This API adds a plan to the Travel Plan table<br>
-Inputs : HID, AID<br>
+Inputs: HID, AID<br>
 OUTPUT PID, HID, AID<br>

 4. PlanDelete<br>

 This API deletes a plan in the Travel Plan table<br>
-Inputs : PID<br>
+Inputs: PID<br>
 OUTPUT : Drop(travel plan)<br>

 5.